 In fact, art is the vital element sorely lacking in environmentalism.
 Original visions and perspectives derived from aesthetic perception are desperately needed.
 Not art as esoteric or unstructured...it's actually more the contrary.
 Artistic insight is projective, integrative and precise...a valuable skill set in achieving conservation gains within a culture that values acquisitive lifestyles over life itself.

-I'm also intensively engaged in activism to protect and restore the ocean.
-The emotive qualities I can instill with underwater imagery reflects my advocacy for people to take meaningful action for the sea and its inhabitants.
-A strong marine conservation ethos must be cultivated for the sake of the ocean's beings and a world that depends on their continuing existence.
+The emotive quality conveyed with my photography reflects my advocacy for people to take decisive action to restore and protect the precarious balance of aquatic environments.
+A strong marine conservation ethos must be cultivated for the sake of the ocean's beings and a world that requires their enduring existence.

 ~ Edward Dorson

 Copyright for these articles and photographs belongs solely to Edward Dorson.
 This material may not be copied, downloaded, or used in any way without the expressed, written permission of the author/photographer.